-10 Non-Touristy Things To Do in NYC
+10 Non-Touristy Things To Do in NYC - August 2026

 If you’re into independent cinema, you may not know about the thriving arthouse cinema scene in the Lower East Side.
 If you’re looking for something a little more risque, you may be surprised to learn about the growing culture of burlesque in the city.
 Whatever your scene, New York is constantly changing, growing, and adapting to the diverse and intriguing residents who are drawn to it, and the culture reflects this, with a ton to see off the beaten track.

-Exploring the Hidden Gems of NYC
+Seeking Out the Hidden Gems of NYC

-New York City is the original "city that never sleeps," and its remarkable landmarks, bustling streets, and thriving cultural scene attract millions of visitors every year.
+New York City is the original "city that never sleeps," and its remarkable landmarks, lively streets, and thriving cultural scene attract millions of visitors every year.
 While Times Square and the Statue of Liberty draw the bulk of these tourists, there are hidden treasures around that you might need local knowledge to track down.
 These lesser-known sights and activities in the city provide an opportunity to experience New York from a fresh perspective, away from the crowds and tourist paths.

 Hidden Museums NYC